Therapists in 10941

 Middletown, NY 10941

 Many of my clients are professionals that value their privacy and struggle with balancing the demands of life which may include alcohol, substance and mental health related concerns.
-My ideal clients are families and individuals that do not believe change is possible.
+My ideal clients are individuals and families that do not believe change is possible.
 My work is grounded in strength-based, harm reduction treatment modalities that address the needs of people from all backgrounds and lifestyles.
 The goal is to foster supportive, non judgmental atmospheres of trust and honesty to explore problematic relationships and other challenging life concerns to promote healthy lifestyle changes for themselves and their families.

 Many of my clients are professionals that value their privacy and struggle with balancing the demands of life which may include alcohol, substance and mental health related concerns.
-My ideal clients are families and individuals that do not believe change is possible.
+My ideal clients are individuals and families that do not believe change is possible.
 My work is grounded in strength-based, harm reduction treatment modalities that address the needs of people from all backgrounds and lifestyles.
 The goal is to foster supportive, non judgmental atmospheres of trust and honesty to explore problematic relationships and other challenging life concerns to promote healthy lifestyle changes for themselves and their families.

 I believe that pursing therapy is a direct message to yourself that you deserve support, in the best and worst of times.
 It is a privilege to be welcomed into your world and to provide you with the necessary support, guidance, and collaborative efforts.
 My education and training have allowed me to indulge in opportunities where I was able to work with many different populations and utilize new modalities.